Permafrost/Tundra/README.md

 #### Inputs:

-* `$document` is an `IData` document from which to fetch and flatten the value associated with the given `$key`.
+* `$document` is an `IData` document from which to collect and flatten the values associated with the given `$keys`.
-* `$key` is the fully-qualified key identifying the values in the given document to be flattened.
-If the key indexes multiple nested arrays all associated values in those arrays will be flattened into a one-dimensional array.
+* `$keys` is a list of fully-qualified keys identifying the values in the given document to be flattened.
+If the keys index multiple nested arrays all associated values in those arrays will be flattened into the returned one-dimensional array.
+* `$nulls?` is an optional boolean flag which when `true` will include missing or null values as nulls in the resulting array.
+Defaults to `false`.

 #### Outputs:

-* `$values` is a one-dimensional array containing the flattened values associated with the given `$key` in the given `IData` document.
+* `$values` is a one-dimensional array containing the flattened values associated with the given `$keys` in the given `IData` document.

 ---